MobilePayDev/MobilePay-Invoice/README.md

 <a name="merchantonboarding"/>

 ### Merchant Onboarding
-As a merchant wanting to send invoices via MobilePay, you enrol to the product via [MobilePay.dk](http://www.MobilePay.dk) or the MobilePay Business Administration portal.
+As a merchant wanting to send invoices via MobilePay, you enroll to the product via [MobilePay.dk](http://www.MobilePay.dk) or the MobilePay Business Administration portal.
 Here you will find information about our products as well as an easy way of enrolling.
 As an integrator or 3rd party service provider acting on behalf of a merchant, you need your customer to enroll to the product prior to doing the integration.</br>
-During the first product enrolment, you, as a merchant, will be requested details about your company such as company size, type etc. You will also be asked to confirm the account(s) you wish to use.
+During the first product enrollment, you, as a merchant, will be requested details about your company such as company size, type etc. You will also be asked to confirm the account(s) you wish to use.
 These informations are required in order for us to verify your company information to be able to transfer the money to you securely. </br>
-During the enrolment you will also be given the option to define parameters such as name, logo, address, etc. for how your MobilePay Invoice Issuer should reflect your company in MobilePay.
+During the enrollment you will also be given the option to define parameters such as name, logo, address, etc. for how your MobilePay Invoice Issuer should reflect your company in MobilePay.